 What is procurement?

 Procurement means finding and buying goods and services that are needed at your company.
-It includes a range of tasks, such as evaluating potential suppliers, negotiating contracts, and tracking performance.
+It includes a range of tasks, such as evaluating potential US dropshipping suppliers, negotiating contracts, and tracking performance.

 The procurement process in B2B typically starts with identifying the organization’s needs, like, equipment, or services.
 Once the requirements have been agreed, the procurement team evaluates potential suppliers based on factors such as cost, delivery times, and reliability.
 The team may request bids from multiple suppliers to find the best value possible.

 Once a supplier is selected, the procurement team negotiates the terms of the contract, which often includes things like pricing, delivery schedules, and payment terms.
 It’s important to note that the procurement process isn’t just about getting the lowest price, but also about finding the supplier that can provide the best overall value for the organization.

 After the contract is signed, the procurement team manages the relationship with the supplier, ensuring that they deliver the goods or services as agreed upon.
 This includes tracking the supplier’s performance, addressing any issues that arise, and ensuring that the supplier meets their obligations under the contract.

 So, without further ado, let’s look at how you can utilize AI in procurement.

 1. Why should you use AI in procurement?